embutina/Portfolio-project/README.md

 # Portfolio-project

-A portfolio that is made using HTML and CSS only
+## Simple webpage crafted using pure HTML and CSS.